gitjmc/gitjmc.github.io/_posts/2025-03-09-common-cli.md

 ### Create non-root user

-connecting to remote host with the same user
+connecting to remote host with the same user on local machine Try `root`
-Try `root`

 ```bash